Faraday Waves in a Low-Viscosity Fluid Covered with a Floating Elastic Sheet: Experiments

 For measuring the wave number $k$, we used the method of Douady and Fauve \cite{DF}.
-We used the stroboscope as the light source to get a sharp picture and took pictures of the waves from above.
-For low frequencies, the patterns were regular and the wave numbers could be found easily( Figure 5(a)).
-For high frequencies, the patterns became irregular and the wavenumber was measured using the Fourier analysis (Figure 5(b)).
+We used the stroboscope as the light source to get a sharp picture and took pictures of the waves from above (Fig. 1).
+For low frequencies, the patterns were regular, and the wave numbers could be found easily (Figure 1(b)).
+For high frequencies, the patterns became irregular and the wavenumber was measured using the Fourier analysis (Fig. 1(c)).
 Having all the necessary parameters, we can calculate theoretical amplitudes for each frequency.
-The results are shown in Figure \ref{amp}.
+The results are shown in Fig. \ref{amp}.
 There is a very good agreement between the theory and the experiment, except for forcing frequencies more than 18 Hz.
 In this range, the formation of capillary waves at the interface menisci between the water and the vessel, and between water and the sheet leads to wave formation in very small amplitudes \cite{capillary}.

-In figure \ref{dis} we have compared the theoretical dispersion relation with the experiments.
-The inverse of relation 80 has been plotted as the theoretical curve, and has been compared to the experimental data derived from the pattern pictures.
-We see an overall good agreement.
-The difference between the theory and experiments is mainly due to the fact that the theoretical dispersion relation is obtained for an unbounded system and the modes have been considered as a continuous spectrum, while in the experiments we have the quantization of the modes due to the boundary conditions on the vessel sides.
+The minimum present in the theoretical and experimental data is similar to the behavior reported in \cite{Miles90A}, which is equivalent to the inset curve in Fig. 2.
+(Since we used experimental values for dissipation rate and put it in the theoretical formula, the theoretical values are not continuous and we do not have a smooth theoretical curve.).